CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_qiime2.md

   --o-visualization alpha-rarefaction.qzv
 ```

-{% include note.html content="A few comments on interpreting alpha diversity metrics: it is important to understand that certain metrics are stricly qualitative (presence/absence), that is they only take diversity into account, often referred to as *richness* of the community (e.g. observed otus).
+{% include note.html content="**Interpreting alpha diversity metrics:** it is important to understand that certain metrics are stricly qualitative (presence/absence), that is they only take diversity into account, often referred to as *richness* of the community (e.g. observed otus).
 In contrast, other methods are quantitative in that they consider both *richness* and abundance across samples, commonly referred to as *evenness* (e.g. Shannon).
 Yet other methods take phylogenetic distance into account by asking how diverse the phylogenetic tree is for each sample.
 These phylogenetic tree-based methods include the popular Faith's PD, which calculates the sum of the branch length covered by a sample" %}

 ## Step 7: calculate and explore diversity metrics